 -k <keyword> or

-pytest -k nem # only runs tests that have "nem" in the name pytest -m stellar # only runs tests marked with @pytest.mark.stellar
+pytest -k nem # only runs tests that have "nem" in the name pytest -k "nem or stellar" # only runs tests that have "nem" or "stellar" in the name pytest -m stellar # only runs tests marked with @pytest.mark.stellar

 If you want to see debugging information and protocol dumps, run with

 Print statements from testing files are not shown by default.
 To enable them, use